 It also demonstrates that if you can pinpoint your weaknesses and work hard to fix them, then very high IELTS scores are possible.

 Below is his essay with my comments in red, then my report and finally a sample essay.
 Please note that this report is much shorter than normal because there were no recommendations for improvement.
-To see what a report for a lower level essay looks like please click here.
+To see what a report for a lower level essay looks like please visit our essay correction service.

 Question- Many museums charge for admission while others are free.